HighCapable/YukiHookAPI/docs-source/src/en/api/special-features/logger.md

 You can also use `LoggerType` to customize the type of log printing.

-You can choose to use `android.util.Log` or `XposedBridge.log` to print logs.
+You can choose to use `android.util.Log` or the log function in the (Xposed) Host environment to print logs.

 The default type is `LoggerType.BOTH`, which means that both methods are used to print logs.